Places to visit:

 On the Edinburgh side of the Bridges are three of Scotland's finest stately homes, Dundas Castle, Hopetoun House and Dalmeny House.
 Within a few miles drive are Blackness Castle, House of the Binns and the very historic Palace of Linlithgow.

-with prior booking Guided tours can be arranged for 4 or more people to: Edinburgh in the south and the Highland Region in the North of Scotland.
+With prior booking Guided tours can be arranged for 4 or more people to: Edinburgh in the south and the Highland Region in the North of Scotland.

 On the Edinburgh side of the Bridges are three of Scotland's finest stately homes, Dundas Castle, Hopetoun House and Dalmeny House.
 Within a few miles drive are Blackness Castle, House of the Binns and the very historic Palace of Linlithgow.

-with prior booking Guided tours can be arranged for 4 or more people to: Edinburgh in the south and the Highland Region in the North of Scotland.
+With prior booking Guided tours can be arranged for 4 or more people to: Edinburgh in the south and the Highland Region in the North of Scotland.